bytefish/bytefish.de/blog/aspnetcore_rebac.md

     * `hannes` is a `member` of `org1`
 * `org2#member@alexander`
     * `alexander` is a `member` of `org1`

-As you can see, it's pretty easy to build a Role-based Access Control upon the Google Zanzibar data model.
-And it's something, that's often done in these systems.
-It's already been noted in the original paper, that ...
+We could build a Role-based Access Control upon the Google Zanzibar data model.
+And it's something, that's often done in these systems, as it's already been noted in Google's original paper ...

 > [...]
 A number of Zanzibar clients have implemented RBAC policies on top of Zanzibar’s namespace configuration language. [...]

 So using Role-based Access Control and Relationship-based Access Control is not a mutually exclusive decision.
-You can easily build Role-based Access Control upon the Google Zanzibar data model and use the Access Control system, that works best for your use case.
+You can easily build a Role-based Access Control model upon the Google Zanzibar data model and combine it with Relationship-based Access Control... use what's best for your use case.

 ## What we are going to build ##